-For ten years, the Andean Trade Preference Act (ATPA) provided preferential, mostly duty-free, treatment of selected U.S. imports from Bolivia, Colombia, Ecuador, and Peru.
-Congressional debate continues on its reauthorization, but the program expired on December 4, 2001.
-Enacted in 1991, ATPA was part of a broader Andean initiative to address the growing drug trade problem in Latin America.
-ATPA reduces the cost of certain imports in the United States, improving access to U.S. markets, which in turn is an incentive for Andean workers (particularly farmers) to pursue economic alternatives to the drug trade (e.g. growing coca).
-Because many Andean imports are not eligible under ATPA, or enter the United States under other preferential trade arrangements, most studies conclude that ATPA's effects on trade diversification and reducing drug production have been positive, but nonetheless, small.
-ATPA supporters also argue that there may be economic development and broader regional political cooperation (good will) benefits related to ATPA, although they are even less tangible.
+On December 4, 2001, legislation authorizing the Andean Trade Preference Act (ATPA) expired, and continuing congressional debate over reauthorization has become part of the 107th Congress' broader trade agenda.
+For ten years, the Andean Trade Preference Act (ATPA) provided preferential, mostly duty-free, treatment of selected U.S. imports from Bolivia, Colombia, Ecuador, and Peru as part of a broader Andean initiative to address the growing drug trade problem in Latin America.
+ATPA reduced the cost of certain Andean exports to the United States and thereby improved their access to U.S. markets, which in turn was to serve as an incentive for Andean workers (particularly farmers) to pursue economic alternatives other than the growing of coca.

-ATPA's reauthorization provides the opportunity to evaluate its efficacy as a counternarcotics policy tool.
+ATPA's expiration has provided Congress the opportunity to evaluate its efficacy as a counternarcotics policy tool.
+Studies by the International Trade Commission (ITC) have demonstrated that because many Andean imports are not eligible under ATPA, or enter the United States under other preferential trade arrangements, the trade effects exclusive to ATPA may have been positive, but are nonetheless small.
+ATPA supporters argue, however, that in addition to these small direct benefits, there may be economic development and broader regional political cooperation (good will) gains related to ATPA, although they are even less tangible.
 On a broad scale, ATPA is part of a larger "alternative development" strategy, which, given the extraordinary profitability of coca production, is fighting an uphill battle.
 Some analysts believe that for ATPA to be considered successful, there must be some evidence of export diversification into ATPA-eligible products, which to date is not overwhelming.
 One option suggested is to expand the category of eligible products to include apparel, footwear, tuna, and sugar, among other products.
-Both the House and the Senate have moved in this direction.
+Separate bills passed by the House and the Senate have moved in this direction.